 (Above: "When Wagon Trails Were Dim," Charles Russell's depiction of a wagon train in the American west.)

-Many men and women with Irish roots participated in the “winning” of…Continue
+Many men and women with Irish roots participated in the “winning” of the West for the new nation that was growing into a world…Continue

 In a land where sheep were traditionally a primary food supply, it’s not surprising that lamb is the foundation for many farmhouse dishes.
-Shepherd’s Pie, a long-time favorite, was originally created as an economical way to use leftover lamb and was always…Continue
+Shepherd’s Pie, a long-time favorite, was originally created as an economical way to use leftover lamb and was always a favorite with farmers.
+The recipe for this meat and vegetable…Continue

 Added by Margaret M. Johnson on March 13, 2017 at 9:30am — No Comments

 DEARDAOIN -- On March 16, 1828, Patrick Cleburne, one of the finest generals produced by either side during America's long, bloody civil war was born at Bride Park Cottage in Ovens Township, Co.
-Cork, just outside…Continue
+Cork, just outside Cork City.
+Robert E. Lee would one day say of…Continue

 Added by The Wild Geese on March 11, 2017 at 11:00am — No Comments